 As many lengths of towpaths are less than 2 metres wide it can be difficult to keep to the Government's safe distance guidelines, particularly where boats are moored, and so we ask you to act responsibly when using the towpath, to keep moving and to take extra care on narrow sections.

 The image of a narrowboat cruising along the canal is a quintessentially British scene, but sadly many trip boat companies, hire boat providers and other waterways businesses are under serious threat as a result of the Covid-19 pandemic.
-IWA recently ran a survey in partnership with Waterways World magazine to better understand the situation being faced.
+IWA ran a survey in partnership with Waterways World magazine to better understand the situation being faced.
 Almost 1500 waterway businesses were contacted and the responses paint a very bleak picture, with the majority of businesses reporting that they are at significant risk of collapse and some already closing.

 Find out more about the actions we have taken to support businesses across the waterways.

-In the light of the announcements from the Government in relation to COVID-19, we have made a number of changes to the way we work whilst we face the challenge of the present situation.
+We have made a number of changes to the way we work whilst we face the challenge of the present situation.
 These changes in the ways volunteers and staff are working might affect you when you contact IWA or volunteer to help us.

 Please check our website for details about our waterway webinars.